LoveAndHappiness/file-renamer-cli/README.md

 2. Install dependencies (npm install)
 3. Create files directories and put some readable pdf files inside
 4. Run code "npm run start rename"

+## How does Function Calling work in OpenAI?
+In an API call, we "describe" the function we want to call and the model outputs a JSON object containing arguments (to call one or many functions)